admon84/screeps-arena-typescript-sample-bot/README.md

 ## Next Steps

-Dive into the bot's architecture, customize it and develop your own strategies, and dominate the Screeps Arena.
+Explore the bot's architecture to understand its core components and design patterns.
+Customize the existing modules to implement strategies to defeat opponents in different arenas.
+Utilize the managers and role-based creep systems as a foundation for crafting your roles and mechanics.
+Continue to iterate and refine your bot to improve your rank in Screeps Arena.
 Happy coding!